H-WU/starter-academic/content/home/publications.md

   #   4 = Citation (publication only)
   view: 4
 ---
-Please cite the paper in your publications if PCL-BDB dataset helps your research.
+Please cite the paper in your publications if the PCL-BDB dataset helps your research.

 > World Health Organization.
 Global status report on road safety 2018: Summary[R].
 World Health Organization, 2018.